Trevor-Sandoval/VBA-challenge/README.md

 Please find the PNG images attached along

 References:
-Please note that some portions of my code were inspired by my own research on the internet.
-Some lines of my text were formulated by my utilization of Stack Overflow and Google Search.
+Please note that some portions of my code were inspired by my research on the internet.
+At the beginning of this boot camp, we were encouraged to be proactive with utilizing the internet as a resource for finding clues to solve complex problems that also contributed to our edification, so some lines of my text were formulated by my utilization of Stack Overflow and Google Search.